 Long-term planning is needed to produce the fundamental changes that would improve the safety and mobility of vulnerable road users.
 Measures require a framework that takes the various needs of vulnerable road users into account, as set out in Sustainably Safe Traffic (SWOV, 2018), Safe Systems (ITF, 2016) or the EU Road Safety Policy Framework 2021-2030 (EC, 2019a).
-Road traffic casualties are no longer defined as a negative but as a largely accepted side-effect of the road transport system.
+However, these frameworks are not specifically focused on pedestrians.
+Road traffic crashes are an inevitable side-effect of the road transport system.
 However, road fatalities and severe injuries can and should be avoided.
 Where crashes still occur, the circumstances which determine the severity of these crashes should be addressed so that in time the possibility of severe injury is virtually eliminated.
-In the framework of Sustainable Safety (SWOV, 2018) a safe system is characterised by:
+In the framework of Sustainable Safety (SWOV, 2018) a safe system is characterized by:

-- A road structure that is adapted to the limitations of human capacity through proper design, and in which roads have a clearly appointed function, as a result of which improper use is prevented. - Vehicles which are fitted with facilities to simplify the driver's tasks and which are designed to protect the vulnerable human being as effectively as possible. - Road users who are adequately educated, informed and, where necessary, guided and restricted.
+- A road network structure that is adapted to the limitations of human capacity through proper design, and in which roads have a clearly appointed function, as a result of which improper use is prevented. - Vehicles which are fitted with facilities to simplify the driver's tasks, and which are designed to protect the vulnerable human being as effectively as possible. - Road users who are adequately trained, informed and, where necessary, guided and restricted.

-4.1 Land use planning
+3.1 Land use planning

 In the 20th century, cities were designed and constructed to allow vehicular access and encourage mobility.
 Initially, this implied access and mobility involving horses and carts, then omnibuses, 'horseless carriages', and finally motor cars.
 In more recent times, however, there has been a shift back from motorised vehicles to vulnerable road users who are becoming a priority in the transport system.
-With the road network legacy, designed primarily for motor vehicles, it is not always easy to create room for pedestrians, but more and more cities are focussing on reducing motor traffic and increasing the active transport modes (e.g., Vean, 2018; London; Kiviet, 2018; Amsterdam; Kvashilava, 2018; Tblisi; ITF 2020; Fortaleza & Buenos Aires).
+With the road network legacy, designed primarily for motor vehicles, it is not always easy to create room for pedestrians, but more and more cities are focussing on reducing motor traffic and increasing the active transport modes (e.g., Vean, 2018; London; Kievit, 2018; Kvashilava, 2018; ITF 2020).